 - Pain, limping, reluctance to walk on gravel

-- Other allergies symptoms: red/runny eyes, red ears, itchy lips, itchy bottom, sores, scabs, hair loss, bumps, pustules, increased black pigmentation, thickened “elephant” skin.
+- Other allergies symptoms: red/runny eyes, red ears, itchy skin all over, itchy lips, itchy bottom, sores, scabs, hair loss, bumps, pustules, increased black pigmentation, thickened “elephant” skin.

 Red Swollen Paws Are Not Necessarily from Yeast Infection

-Don’t make the mistake of thinking every red, itchy dog foot has a yeast infection like most internet gurus tell you!
+Don’t make the mistake of thinking every red, itchy dog’s foot has a yeast infection like most internet gurus tell you!